|

 ![]() |

-Articles Most of these articles were written by me (Katie Bartlett), but some have been contributed by other clicker trainers.
+Articles I have moved all the articles to my wordpress site.
+You can get to them through the links or you can go to the ARTICLES page on www.equineclickertraining.wordpress.com and find them there.
+Most of these articles were written by me (Katie Bartlett), but some have been contributed by other clicker trainers.
 I have grouped them by category (alphabetically).
 If you are new to clicker training, you will want to start by reading the articles under CLICKER BASICS, FAQ, and GETTING STARTED.
 Those articles are also available here if you scroll down, or you can get to them from the sidebar menu.
 I wanted to have all the articles in one place, but also offer suggestions for what to read first which is why I organized it this way.
 ABOUT THE SITE (these articles are also available from the sidebar menu) About the Site - A little information about the reason for the site, how it is organized and about me (Katie Bartlett) How I Found Clicker Training - If you are curious about how I got started clicker training, here is the story of how I learned about it.
 Why Clicker Training? - Are you considering clicker training?
 In this article I share some of the reasons why I like clicker training and what makes it different from other training methods.
 Thank you Mr. Rogers - Mr. Rogers (of the children's television show) passed away soon after I started clicker training.
 I read an article about him in the newspaper one morning and it prompted me to write this post to the clickryder list.
 ADVANCED TRAINING (beyond the first stages of getting a behavior) Should you click offered behaviors?
 A look at stimulus control.
 Clicker trained horses love to offer behaviors off cue and it is one of their charms that they are so enthusiastic, but should you click offered behaviors?
 Is it possible to click offered behaviors without losing all stimulus control?
 Here is a look at how offered behavior fits into the structure of training and how to decide whether or not to click.
-(April 2007) To read this document as a pdf, click offered_behavior.pdf.
-Duration: Training Strategies and how to develop duration in the clicker trained horse An in-depth look at duration in the clicker trained horse.
+(April 2007) Duration: Training Strategies and how to develop duration in the clicker trained horse An in-depth look at duration in the clicker trained horse.
 What is duration?
-How can I train a horse that works for longer periods of time?
-This article has strategies and tips for starting to work on extending behaviors for longer periods of time.
-It also has information about how to build duration without sacrificing quality, and how to help your horse develop the emotional stability it needs to be successful at working for longer periods of time without a click.
-(February 2006)To read this document as a pdf, click duration.pdf.
+How can I train a horse to keep doing the same behavior for longer.
 How to Interpret and Manage Energy, Excitement and Tension.
 Some thoughts on how to handle energy and emotions in our horses.
 If you feel like your training is being controlled by your horse's mental state and energy level, this article may give you some ideas for addressing that.
-(March 2007) ALEXANDRA KURLAND (Articles about her work) Clinic Reports: About Clinics: Clinics are important.
+(March 2007) Taking Clicker Training From the Classroom to "Real Life."
+This article explains how to make the transition from teaching a behavior to using a behavior.
+It is great for anyone who has a basic understanding of clicker training but uses it in a limited way or for anyone who wants to expand their use of clicker training into other interactions with their horse.
+(February 2014).
+Getting Started with Riding: Handling and Delivering Food.
+Anwers to some common questions about how to handle and feed from the saddle as well as information about how to prepare your horse so he is comfortable taking food from someone in the saddle.
+(March 2015) Getting Started with Riding: Common Questions.
+A follow-up to the previous article on handling food.
+This one covers topics related to stopping for food, clicking behavior and how to work toward more advanced training.
+(March 2015).
+ALEXANDRA KURLAND (Articles about her work) Please note that I've moved these articles to my wordpress site.
+You can access them through the links below or through the "website" option on the ARTICLES menu on the other site.
+Clinic Reports: About Clinics: Clinics are important.
 They provide feedback, inspiration, networking, and good visuals for Alexandra Kurland's exercises.
 If that is not reason enough for you to think of attending a clinic, you can read here why I attend clinics.
 Clinic Reports from 2006-2008 - these were written mostly by me and are from the advanced clinics in Groton, NY plus a few others.
 Micro-Riding posts from Alex: Micro-riding was the clinic theme for 2008.
 If you read the clinic reports from that year, they reference these posts of Alex's which she has given me permission to include here.

 Loopy Training: Instead